Motion

 Reset

-If you mess up your delivery, instead of reloading the slide to reset the state of your animation, use the reset method on the tween to reset the animation back to its initial state.
+Instead of reloading the page to reset the state of your animation, you can use the reset method on the tween to reset the animation back to its initial state.

 <script>